 CellML separates the specification of the underlying mathematics of a model from a particular implementation of the model's solution.
-This removes the links between models, operating systems and programming languages, allowing modellers to easily integrate parts of CellML models into their own models.
-CellML also allows the generation of equations for publishing from the same definition that solution methods are based on, removing inconsistencies between the model and associated results in academic papers, and allowing others to reliably reproduce these results.
+This makes a model independent of a particular operating system or programming language, and allows modellers to easily integrate parts of other peoples' models into their own models.
+CellML also allows the generation of equations for publishing from the same definition upon which the solution method is based, removing inconsistencies between the model and associated results in academic papers, and allowing others to reliably reproduce these results.